pnutus/NHQM/README.md

 ## Helpers

 There are a number of helper functions included, ranging from very important to unimportant.
-Most important are the `matrix` and `quantum` modules.
+The `matrix` and `quantum` modules contain the most important functions.